robertwmartin/energam-gmdb/classes-subclasses-5e.md

 # 5e Classes and Subclasses #

+### How to read the Class / Subclass table ###
+- If a line does not have an entry in the **Class Name** or **Source** column, that indicates it is the same Class or Source as the previous entry

+### Sources ###
+- AM - refers to the third-party thirty-issue magazine from MCDM, Arcadia (link)
+- CM - refers to the third-party six-issue magazine from The Mad Cartographer, Crucible (link)
+- CR - refers to the Blood Hunter supplement from Matt Mercer of Critical Role (link)
+- GaW - refers to the Gambits and Warchiefs supplement (link)
+- GGtGH - refers to the third-party supplement from Scoundrel Games Labs, Grizelda's Guide to Ghost Hunting (link)
+- MCDM - refers to the third-party custom class Illrigger from MCDM (link)
+- PHB 2014 - refers to the legacy 2014 version of the Player's Handbook (link)
+- PHB 2024 - refers to the official 2024 version of the Player's Handbook (link)
+- RoS - refers to the third-party supplement Ruins of Symbaroum from Free League (link)
+- SCAG - refers to the official Sword Coast Adventurer's Guide (link)
+- SCGD - refers to Sebastian Crowe's Guide to Drakkenheim (link)
+- SRD 5.1 - refers to the version 5.1 of the 5e System Reference Document (link)
+- TCoE - refers to the official Tasha's Cauldron of Everything (link)

+### Implementation Level ###
+- Tier 1 - means full character creation and levelling is available, and the Class or Subclass is supported through official channels
+- Tier 2 - means full character creation and levelling is available, but the Class or Subclass is supported through a third-party vendor and not the official channels
+- Tier 3 - means full character creation and levelling is available, but this Class or Subclass is implemented via Energam based on a purchased supplement and not through official channels or a third-party vendor
+- Inc - (Incomplete) means the implemenation is a work in progress.
+Character creation might be available but levelling may not work or may only work to a certain level, for example
+- Not Started - (NS) means the supplement for this Class or Subclass has been purchased but work to implement it in Energam has not yet started

 | *Class Name* | *Source*  | *Subclass* | *Implementation Level* |
 |------------|-----------|----------|----------------------|
 | Apothecary | SCGD      | Alienist | Tier 2  |